RyanNavillus/X-Ray-Segmentation-MSU-REU/README.md

 Activity tracking for Ryan, REU Summer 2019
 The goal of this project is to automatically segment lines in pediatric chest radiographs.
 The current approach utilizes a U-Net architecture, with a series of different backbones that replace the default U-Net encoder path.

+This research was submitted to SPIE Medical Imaging 2020 and presented at Mid-SURE 2019:

+IMAGE

+Sullivan, Holste, Alessio, "Deep Learning Methods for Automatic Evaluation of Lines in Chest Radiographs," MID-SURE Symposium, East Lansing, MI, 2019.

 ## File descriptions

 ### HPCC Training System